ionic-team/enterprise-couchbase-lite/website/docs/usage.md

 #### Collection Operators

-<a href="http://docs.couchbase.com/mobile/2.0/couchbase-lite-java/db022/com/couchbase/lite/ArrayFunction.html">Collection operators</a> are useful to check if a given value is present in an array.</p>
+<a href="http://docs.couchbase.com/mobile/2.0/couchbase-lite-java/db022/com/couchbase/lite/ArrayFunction.html">Collection operators</a> are useful to check if a given value is present in an array.

 ##### CONTAINS Operator